Inez Fabbri: American career

-From 1864–1871 they lived in Frankfurt am Main where Fabbri was engaged to sing at the Stadttheater in roles which included Elisabeth in Wagner's Tannhäuser.
+From 1864 to 1871 they lived in Frankfurt am Main where Fabbri was engaged to sing at the Stadttheater in roles which included Elisabeth in Wagner's Tannhäuser.
 She was described by critics at this time as a soprano with a strong, clear voice suitable for both coloratura and dramatic roles.
 After a guest performance at the Royal Opera, Covent Garden, she returned to New York in 1872 for an engagement with the Habelmann-Formes opera company.

 San Francisco

 In 1872, she went to San Francisco with the company where she sang at the California Theatre.
 She and her husband settled there and from 1873 to 1874 they produced forty-three operas, staging the first production of Die Zauberflöte in the city.
 Her husband founded a music school in San Francisco which she took over on his death in 1874.
 She continued to give concerts and to produce operas, many of which she performed in herself.
 From 1875 to 1876 she directed and sang in sixty operas.
 Her repertoire included some forty-six different roles.

 On 17 January 1876, she inaugurated the new opera house, later renamed the Grand Opera House, in Snow Flake!
 And The Seven Pigmies.